Which flu vaccine is best? Influvac flu vaccine - instructions for use, reviews Flu shot vaccine name.

 • H3N2(Hong Kong).

-Based on these strains, the 2016-2017 influenza vaccine has been developed, made from non-living or inactivated (consisting of decay products) viruses.
+Based on these strains, the 2016-2017 influenza vaccine was developed, made from non-living or inactivated (consisting of decay products) viruses.
 Vaccines used in Russia and Ukraine are divided into several groups:

-• Split vaccines - consist of destroyed influenza particles (Begrivak, Grippol, Vaksigrip).
+• Split vaccines - consist of destroyed influenza particles (Begrivac, Grippol, Vaxigrip).

-• Subunit - contain the surface protein of the virus (Grippol Plus, Agrippal, Influvak).
+• Subunit - contain the surface protein of the virus (Grippol Plus, Agrippal, Influvac).

-Influenza vaccines are compared in terms of their ability to cause side effects and side effects.
+Flu vaccines are compared based on their ability to cause side effects and effects.
 Most often, adverse reactions are caused by unpurified biological sera, which at the same time form the most stable immunity to the disease.

-Most experts are inclined to believe that split vaccines are the safest and most effective drugs for influenza: they have a minimum of side effects and do not cause allergies even in young children, and develop immunity against the influenza virus by 60-70%.
+Most experts are inclined to believe that the safest and most effective drugs against influenza are split vaccines: they have a minimum of side effects and do not cause allergies even in young children, and develop immunity against the influenza virus by 60-70%.

-These drugs include Russian Grippol and French Vaxigrip.
-Reviews about these vaccines are only the most positive, there are practically no complaints about the appearance of side effects.
+Such drugs include the Russian Grippol and the French Vaxigrip.
+Reviews about these vaccines are only the most positive; there are practically no complaints about side effects.

-On the territory of the CIS, vaccination is carried out with Russian-made preparations Grippol (for adults) and Grippol Plus (for children).
-If for some reason these drugs are not suitable for a person, you can buy other certified drugs in a pharmacy.
+In the CIS, vaccination is carried out with Russian-made drugs Grippol (for adults) and Grippol Plus (for children).
+If these drugs are not suitable for a person for some reason, you can buy other certified drugs at the pharmacy.

 Names of drugs:

-• Microgen is a Russian-made liquid inactivated or dry live vaccine (price - 70-150 rubles).
+• Microgen is a liquid inactivated or dry live vaccine made in Russia (price – 70-150 rubles).

 • Agrippal - made in Italy (price - 300 rubles).